Cyb3rn0id/Microchip_Curiosity_Nano_Examples/README.md

 # Microchip Curiosity Nano Examples

 My experiments, snippets and documents about some [Microchip Curiosity Nano](https://www.microchip.com/design-centers/8-bit/development-tools/pic-hardware/curiosity-nano-development-platform) boards I use for my projects or for learning.
 Actually there are examples for following Nano Boards:

 - 16F18446 (*)
 - 16F15376
 - 18F57Q43

-_(*) For my experiments I used the old "MPLAB Xpress PIC16F18446" now that board is called "PIC16F18446 Curiosity Nano" : debugger pinout is different!!!_
+_(*) For my experiments I used the old "MPLAB Xpress PIC16F18446 Evaluation Board" now that board is called "PIC16F18446 Curiosity Nano" : debugger pinout is different!!!_

+For Datasheets and Documents, please take a look in the [assets](./assets) folder.
+I've put all boards pinout in the [pinouts](./assets/pinouts.md) document.

 ### Powering Curiosity Nano
 #### Running at 5 or 3.3V